-A format which may be used to formulate proposals for the establishment of MPAs for cetaceans in the ACCOBAMS area, prepared in accordance to Resolution 2.14 of the Second Meeting of the Contracting Parties to ACCOBAMS (adapted from the existing format for the proposal of SPAMIs in the context of the Barcelona Convention), was adopted the Agreement's Scientific Committee (see Appendix 20), by 2 (page Document UNEP(DEPI)/MEDWG.308/Inf.11), and will be submitted to the Parties to ACCOBAMS In October 2007.
+A format which may be used to formulate proposals for the establishment of MPAs for cetaceans in the ACCOBAMS area, prepared in accordance to Resolution 2.14 of the Second Meeting of the Contracting Parties to ACCOBAMS (adapted from the existing format for the proposal of SPAMIs in the context of the Barcelona Convention), was adopted by the Agreement's Scientific Committee, and the Parties to ACCOBAMS in October 2007.
 The format provides for information to be supplied on the identification of the area, and includes a description of the site, a list of the reasons why the site is important for cetaceans, a list of threats to cetaceans, information on human presence and activities, on the protection regime proposed, on proposed management measures and on relevant institutional arrangements.